University of Michigan College of Engineering: Academic programs

-Almost all of these programs are ranked in the top ten in the United States according to U.S. News & World Report.

 Laboratories and facilities

 Various laboratories are located at the college of engineering, including the Center for Wireless Integrated MicroSystems (WIMS) and the Center for Reconfigurable Manufacturing Systems (RMS), both of which are NSF laboratories.
 Another major laboratory is the Center for Ultra-Fast Optical Sciences.
 The Phoenix Memorial Laboratory is a laboratory dedicated to research into the peaceful use of nuclear technology.
 It once housed the Ford Nuclear Reactor, which was decommissioned in 2003.

 The College of Engineering also has 11 wind tunnels, electron microscope and ion beam laboratories, a civil engineering test facility, and solid state manufacturing facilities.
 Various laboratories dedicated to automotive engineering, neutron science, optical sciences, and robotics are scattered throughout the college.
 A hydrodynamics laboratory is located on the University's Central Campus.
 An office of the Weather Underground is located at the College of Engineering.

 The Duderstadt Center, formerly the Media Union and affectionately known as "The Dude" by engineering students, is named after former University president and nuclear engineering professor James Duderstadt.
 It houses the Art, Architecture & Engineering Library and also contains computer clusters, audio and video editing laboratories, galleries, and studios, as well as usability and various digital media laboratories, including virtual reality.
 The Millennium Project, which focuses on the future of the university learning environment, is also housed in the Duderstadt Center.

-Computer services and networking is provided by CAEN, the Computer Aided Engineering Network.
-CAEN operates various computer laboratories throughout the College of Engineering and the University campuses.
-As of 2007, CAEN no longer maintains separate mail servers for CoE students and faculty.
+Computer services and networking is provided by the Computer-Aided Engineering Network, more commonly known as CAEN.
+CAEN operates various computer laboratories throughout the College of Engineering facilities and the university campus.

-The University of Michigan, partnering with the Michigan Department of Transportation, opened a 32-acre proving ground test course for autonomous cars in 2015 called Mcity on the site of a former Pfizer facility which the University purchased in 2009.
+The University of Michigan, partnering with the Michigan Department of Transportation, opened a 32-acre proving ground test course for autonomous cars in 2015.
+The course, called Mcity, was built on the site of a former Pfizer facility, which the University purchased in 2009.
 Mcity contains five miles of roads and includes a mock town square, tunnel, highway exit ramps, a railroad crossing, gravel roadway, traffic circle, roundabout, and other obstacles.
-Faculty and engineering students will utilize Mcity to work on projects and to collaborate with automakers and suppliers who will test vehicle technology at the course.
+Faculty and engineering students utilize Mcity to work on projects and collaborate with automakers and suppliers who test vehicle technology at the course.

 In 2019 professors Elliot Soloway and Cathie Norris founded the University of Michigan Center for Digital Curricula under the auspices of the University of Michigan College of Engineering for the purposes of building fully digital open curricula.
 This curricula is primarily designed to be delivered using the Collabrify Roadmaps software platform developed by the Norris and Soloway in the mid 2010s.

+Rankings

+The College of Engineering is ranked No. 7 in the United States by U.S. News & World Report in its 2021 publication.